Valuation of options: Other factors affecting premium

 Apart from above, other factors like bond yield (or interest rate) also affect the premium.
-This is because the money invested by the seller can earn this risk free income in any case and hence while selling option; he has to earn more than this because of higher risk he is taking.
+This is because the money invested by the seller can earn this risk free income in any case and hence while selling options.
+The seller has to earn more than this because of the higher risk it is taking.

 Pricing models

 Because the values of option contracts depend on a number of different variables in addition to the value of the underlying asset, they are complex to value.
 There are many pricing models in use, although all essentially incorporate the concepts of rational pricing (i.e. risk neutrality), moneyness, option time value and put–call parity.

 The valuation itself combines (1) a model of the behavior ("process") of the underlying price with (2) a mathematical method which returns the premium as a function of the assumed behavior.

 The models in (1) range from the (prototypical) Black–Scholes model for equities, to the Heath–Jarrow–Morton framework for interest rates, to the Heston model where volatility itself is considered stochastic.
 See Asset pricing for a listing of the various models here.

 As regards (2), the implementation, the most common approaches are: